 Specified Semiautomatic Firearms

 The link to the Firearms Safety System application will be available on July 20, 2026 at 9:00 a.m.
 MST.
-Some Sheriff offices may not review applications until August 1, 2026.
+Some counties will not be reviewing application until August 1, 2026 and others are not accepting applications at all.
+To avoid a delay in the process, please check with your local Sheriff's office before submitting your application.

 This law only affects those who will purchase and/or transfer SSFs on or after August 1, 2026.

-How to Purchase a Specified Semiautomatic Firearm: Customer Journey
+How to Purchase Specified Semiautomatic Firearms: Customer Journey

 Step 1: Customer Application

 You must provide: name-based background check and government –issued photo ID to your county Sheriff’s office for your application to be processed.
 Contact your Sheriff's Department for information regarding the name based background check and how to submit the required documents for their review.
 FEES ARE COLLECTED DURING THIS STEP.
 CPW = $52.00.
-Contact Sheriff as each can set their fee to whatever they decide.
+Each Sheriff can set their own fee.

 Step 3: Sheriff Review and Eligibility Card Issuance